 - Fly at or under 100 mph

-- Do not fly directly over people (The term "over" refers to the flight of the small unmanned aircraft directly over any part of a person.)
+- Not flying directly over people.
+(The term "over" refers to the flight of the small unmanned aircraft directly over any part of a person.)

 For academic areas that own and operate UAVs: